tplinderoth/PopGenomicsTools/README.md

 There are two main types of inputs, a **--ped** pedigree file and/or a **--rmat** relatedness matrix.

 **--ped** : This is a tab-delimited ped format file with required columns (1) individual ID, (2) parent 1 ID, (3) parent 2 ID.
 A header is assumed and required.
 The names for the first three columns can be anything.
-Additional columns (in any order) can contain 'sex' ('M','male','F','female', and '*' for missing) and 'cohort' which is an integer value, e.g. 0, 1, 2, 2003, 2004, 2021.
-These columns must be named 'sex' and 'cohort', respectively.
+Additional columns (in any order) can contain 'sex' ('M','male','F','female', and '*' for missing), an integer-valued 'cohort'
+(e.g. 0, 1, 2, 2003, 2004, 2021), and integer-valued 'cohort_last' (format same as cohort and indicates the last time point at which an individual is alive).
+Additional columns must be named 'sex', 'cohort', and 'cohort_last' if used.
 A few line example:

 ```
-ID      SIRE_ID DAM_ID  SEX     COHORT
+ID      SIRE_ID DAM_ID  SEX     COHORT COHORT_LAST
-SR-BK   LK-WS   PK-BS   FEMALE  2004
+SR-BK   LK-WS   PK-BS   FEMALE  2004   2009
-SR-PK   LK-WS   PK-BS   FEMALE  2004
+SR-PK   LK-WS   PK-BS   FEMALE  2004   2016
-SR-OK   LK-WS   PK-BS   *       2004
+SR-OK   LK-WS   PK-BS   *       2004   2004
-SR-LK   BK-GS   BK-BS   *       2004
+SR-LK   BK-GS   BK-BS   *       2004   *
-SR-FK   KRS-    GK-BS   *       2004
+SR-FK   KRS-    GK-BS   *       2007   2008
-S-WK    *       *       *       *
+S-WK    *       *       MALE    *      2005
-OK-FS   *       *       FEMALE  2004
+OK-FS   *       *       FEMALE  2008   2010
 ```

 **--rmat** : This is a whitespace-delimited, square matrix of pairwise relatedness values.
 This file must contain a header (as the first row) with the IDs for the